skrysmanski/devlog/content/articles/sqlite/performance/index.md

 * If you do primarily writing, use a shared connection.
 * If you do about the same amount of reading and writing, use multiple connections.

 I hope this helps.
-If there's something (terribly) wrong with this analysis, please leave a comment below.
+If there's something (terribly) wrong with this analysis, please leave a comment through the discussion link at the top of the page.

 Please note that these results are based on a Windows system.
 Other operating system may produce other results.